-Learn about Numbers
+Learn About Numbers

-How high can you count?
 Here is a poem to help you remember the numbers 1-10.

 One, two, buckle my shoe